+Why is so hot and sunny? - CBBC Newsround

 Why is so hot and sunny?

-CBBC Newsround Navigation
+Newsround Home